GameServerManagers/LinuxGSM-Docs/Basic-Usage.md

 # Introduction
-The basic usage of LinuxGSM to help with getting started.
+This basic usage of LinuxGSM will help with getting started.
 For more advanced usage see pages for a specific command.

 > Note: Generic "gameserver", "gamename" and "username" values are used for this guide; replace these with your own values.